-The Trades/Maintenance Supervisor is the fourth level in a four level facilities/trades - trades series.
+The Trades/Maintenance Supervisor is the fifth level in a five level facilities/trades - trades series.
 Incumbents are responsible for performing various duties related to supervising and coordinating a designated area within the trades department.
-The Trades/Maintenance Supervisor is distinguished from the Trades/Maintenance Specialist, Advanced by its full supervisory authority.
+The Trades/Maintenance Supervisor is distinguished from the Trades/Maintenance Specialist, Advanced by its full supervisory author.

 TYPICAL CLASS ESSENTIAL DUTIES

 These duties are a representative sample; position assignments may vary.

 - Supervising staff to include: prioritizing and assigning work; conducting performance evaluations; ensuring staff is trained; and, making hiring, termination, and disciplinary recommendations; oversees work of contract personnel.
 Daily 30%

 - Planning, organizing, and supervising a designated work unit within the trades department; coordinating outside contractor projects including the input of data and the performance of office tasks in support of the computerized maintenance management system.
 Daily 20%

 - Estimating costs to complete jobs and maintaining various records and files of time, labor, and materials used in projects; evaluating vendor bids and proposals and making recommendations.
 Daily 15%